 Step 2: Import the CSV File into a DataFrame

-You may use the Pandas library to import the CSV file into a DataFrame.
+You may use the Pandas library to import a CSV file into a DataFrame.

 Here is the code to import the CSV file for our example (note that you’ll need to change the path to reflect the location where the CSV file is stored on your computer):